rulgamer03/C/PiaFinalProduct/README.md

 Ibuprofen 200 mg
 tablets 3 times a day

 - **Statistics: ** When you are in a doctor's appointment, the program asks you if you want to add some disease to the statics, you can write the disease if you want and a X when you don't want.
-Here a example
+Here an example

 >Asthma
 >